 What is a Performance Car?

 Performance cars are high-end, high-performance sports cars that are built for speed.
-They are built with a variety of materials, such as metal, carbon fiber, and plastic.
+They are built with a variety of materials, such as metal, carbon fibre, and plastic.
 The engines of these cars can be turbocharged or supercharged to increase the power output.

 The term “performance car” has been used since the 1920s.
 These were originally race cars or sports racers that were later modified for street use.
 The term was coined by American automotive journalist Charles Chayne in an article he wrote for Sports Car Illustrated magazine in 1956.